Structural business statistics overview

 Structural business statistics cover the ‘business economy’, which includes industry, construction and many services (NACE Rev. 2 Sections B to N and Division 95); financial and insurance activities (NACE Section K) are treated separately within structural business statistics because of their specific nature and the limited availability of most types of standard business statistics in this area.
-As such, the term ‘non-financial business economy’ is generally used in business statistics to refer to those economic activities covered by NACE Rev. 2 Sections B to J and L to N and Division 95 and the units that carry out those activities.
+As such, the term ‘non-financial business economy’ is generally used in business statistics to refer to those economic activities covered by NACE Rev. 2 Sections B to J and L to N and Division 95 and the units that carry out these activities.
 Structural business statistics do not cover agriculture, forestry and fishing, nor public administration and (largely) non-market services, such as education or health.

-Structural business statistics are compiled under the legal basis provided by Parliament and Council Regulation 295/2008 on structural business statistics, and in accordance with the definitions, breakdowns, deadlines for data delivery, and various quality aspects specified in the regulations implementing it.
+Structural business statistics are compiled under the legal basis provided by European Parliament and Council Regulation 295/2008 on structural business statistics, and in accordance with the definitions, breakdowns, deadlines for data delivery, and various quality aspects specified in the regulations implementing it.

 The structural business statistics data collection consists of a common module (Annex 1), including a set of basic statistics for all activities, as well as six sector-specific annexes covering a more extensive list of characteristics.
-The sector-specific annexes are: industry, trade, construction, insurance services, credit institutions, and pension funds.
+The sector-specific annexes are: industry, distributive trades, construction, insurance services, credit institutions, and pension funds.
 There were two further annexes added in 2008 covering business services and business demography.

 Size class and regional analysis

 Structural business statistics are also available with an analysis by region or by enterprise size class.
 In structural business statistics, size classes are defined by the number of persons employed, except for specific data series within retail trade activities where turnover size classes are also used.
 A limited set of the standard structural business statistics variables (for example, the number of enterprises, turnover, persons employed and value added) is analysed by size class, mostly down to the three-digit (group) level of NACE.
 For statistical purposes, SMEs are generally defined as those enterprises employing fewer than 250 persons.
 The number of size classes available varies according to the activity under consideration.
-However, the main groups used in this publication for presenting the results are:
+However, the main groups used in this article for presenting the results are:

 - small and medium-sized enterprises (SMEs): with 1 to 249 persons employed, further divided into;